ayushvishnoipro/Handwritten-Math-Grader/README.md

 - Check Python version (3.10+ required)
 - Verify all dependencies are installed
 - Check for port conflicts

+**Q: OpenCV/cv2 import errors on Streamlit Cloud**
+- This is normal and handled automatically
+- The app falls back to PIL-only image processing
+- Ensure `packages.txt` includes system dependencies
+- No action needed - the app should work fine

+**Q: "libGL.so.1: cannot open shared object file" error**
+- This occurs when deploying to cloud environments
+- The app automatically handles this by disabling OpenCV features
+- Image processing continues with PIL as fallback
+- Performance may be slightly reduced but functionality remains

 ### Getting Help
 - 📧 Create an issue on GitHub